 Academic Information for International and National Study Programs

-Semester- and year-long: Allegheny College sponsors semester- and year-long programs in Argentina, Australia, China, Costa Rica, Ecuador, England, France, Germany, India, Israel, Japan Kenya, Mexico, Senegal, Spain, South Africa (on hold), and the United States.
+Semester- and year-long: Allegheny College sponsors semester- and year-long programs in Argentina, Australia, China, Costa Rica, Ecuador, England, France, Germany, Israel, Japan, Kenya, Mexico, Senegal, Spain, and the United States.
 The courses on these programs can be used to fulfill graduation requirements, major or minor

 Semester- and year-long: Independent programs are those that have not been approved for sponsorship by Allegheny.
 In most cases, academic credit is awarded through a credit-bearing institution, and Allegheny College accepts it as transfer credit.
 Once you have been approved for a particular program, you will work with your academic advisor and department chair(s) to determine how the courses will transfer and what graduation requirements they can fulfill.
 Grades from an independent program will not be factored into your Allegheny GPA, and only courses in which you earn a “C” or above will transfer to Allegheny College.